hazardgoat/PyProcess/README.md

 ## Class - Clean
 #### Functions
 `clean.Correct_Delimiter`: Standardizes the delimiter between columns in tabular data files.
+Saves the cleaned files to a folder named *Cleaned_Files* within the input directory.
 #### Parameters
 `data_in`: File, or directory of files, to be cleaned up <File/Directory Path>